DS-100/debugging-guide/projA1/projA1.md

 ### I'm not sure how to use `sklearn` to do One Hot Encoding

 A good starting point is to revisit the One Hot Encoding question in Lab 7.
 It's recommended you look through this portion of [the walkthrough](https://youtu.be/LohVOmiulHQ?feature=shared&t=442), so you have a good understanding of how to use the `OneHotEncoder` object.
-Looking through each line of code, be sure you know whether you understand what each variable represents, the output of the functions used, and what the similarities and differences are between the question in the lab and project are.
+Looking through each line of code, be sure you know what each variable represents, the expected outputs of the functions used, and what the similarities and differences are between the question in the lab and project are.
+Making a new cell and experimenting with examples from [the documentation](https://scikit-learn.org/stable/modules/generated/sklearn.preprocessing.OneHotEncoder.html) is usually the best way to start, similar to what's done in the lab walkthrough.

 ### My OHE columns contain a lot of `NaN` values